 Interesting Facts About Lady Slippers

-- Lady Slippers have two fertile anthers (at the tip of the stamen).
+Lady Slippers have two fertile anthers (at the tip of the stamen).
 Lady Slippers are one of the few orchids to have this unique feature.
-They are incredibly fertile plants (though they still require plenty of dedicated care!).
+They are incredibly durable plants (though they still require plenty of dedicated care!).

 Caring for Lady Slippers Orchids